pha4ge/hAMRonization/README.md

 - gene symbol and gene name being mandatory: most tools only have one field corresponding to this.
 In these cases should we map both to this.

 - similarly: `sequence_identity` isn't in srst2 or groot output so difficult for mandatory *needs resolved*

+- sequence identity is an issue for kmer-resistance as there is both query AND reference identity reported

 - software version, database version are typically not in output, make these mandatory arguments for parsers of tools without these?
 Software name is known even when not provided because.
 This has been implemented in parser.